aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-SETUP.md

 ### ServiceNow instance setup and configuration.
 **Please skip this step if you are doing this as a part of AWS re:inforce 2019.
 We will provide you with a pre-configured ServiceNow instance for this event.** <br />
 As a part of this lab, you will be connecting your `AWS account` with a `ServiceNow` instance.
 If you haven't been provided a `ServiceNow` instance, you can follow the [AWS Service Catalog-ServiceNow Connector Setup](README-PREREQ-SNOW.md) to set up a `ServiceNow` instance with the `AWS Service Catalog connector for ServiceNow` and a scoped app for setting up `SNS notifications`.

->todo- lab folks will still need to configure SNOW with their AWS configuration